sorinpintilie-lgtm/enumismatica/ADMIN_CONTROLS_DOCUMENTATION.md

 This document describes the comprehensive admin control and monitoring system implemented for the E-numismatica.ro platform.
 The system provides complete visibility and control over all user activities, with detailed logging, real-time monitoring, and powerful administrative tools.

+## Role Hierarchy

+The platform implements a three-tier role system:

+1. **Super Admin** (`superadmin`)
+   - Highest level of access
+   - Can manage all users including other admins
+   - Can promote/demote admins
+   - Can delete admin accounts
+   - Full access to all features and data
+   - Hardcoded UID: `QEm0DSIzylNQIHpQAZlgtWQkYYE3`

+2. **Admin** (`admin`)
+   - Can manage regular users
+   - Cannot modify other admin or super admin accounts
+   - Cannot change roles to/from admin
+   - Can delete regular user accounts only
+   - Full access to monitoring and logging features

+3. **User** (`user`)
+   - Standard user access
+   - No administrative privileges
+   - Can only access their own data

 ## Features Implemented

 ### 1. User Activity Logging Service (`shared/activityLogService.ts`)